vrutkovs/blog/content/posts/okd-with-victoriametrics.md

           defaultMode: 420
           optional: true
 ```
-This pod would use the same secrets/configmaps as original OKD thanos-querier pod.
+This pod would use the same secrets/configmaps as the original OKD thanos-querier pod.

 Now existing services need to be reconfigured to point to the proxy:
 ```yaml